TheRealCodeBeard/ServerlessTwitterBot/STEP7.md

 _Be Warned, this is a rabbit hole of fun.
 Many hours can be spent working out what to do with automatically generated content.
 Especially when Machine Learning gets involved._

+I have created an 'advanced' Twitter bot called [@maps_pixel](https://twitter.com/maps_pixel).
+This uses the [canvas](https://www.npmjs.com/package/canvas) package to create pixel-art images of maps that use [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) type functions to generate the map data.
+This was inspired by the [Forest-Fire model](https://en.wikipedia.org/wiki/Forest-fire_model).
+Can find the repo of code [here](https://github.com/TheRealCodeBeard/gentown).